Lead Poisoning Prevention Commission

 Report to the Governor by the Lead Poisoning Prevention Commission, 2001

-Vacant Positions: a representative of local government, a representative from an insurer that offers premises liability coverage in the State, a representative of a financial institution that makes loans secured by a rental property, a representative of owners of rental property located outside Baltimore City built before 1950, the Secretary's or the Secretary's Designee for MDE, parent of a lead poisoned child, Senate of Maryland, a representative of childcare providers.
+Vacant Positions: a representative of a financial institution that makes loans secured by a rental property, a representative of owners of rental property located outside Baltimore City built before 1950, Office of Child Care and Senate of Maryland

 The Commission meets the first Thursday of each month.
 Meetings are from 9:30 a.m. to 11:30 a.m. at MDE.
 Exceptions are listed in the meeting schedule.